-Nonetheless, you have to be careful what space you give to this cooperation, to do not become (or been confused) a simple hosting place for these NGOs' activities.
-The NGOs are usually based on a specific "political" vision and interest of people which connote and characterize their actions; a coworking space cannot be recognized as an organization which stick up for a specific interest or category: it needs to be "neutral" to survive in the market.
-To be focused on the topics of job, vocational training and skills development, on social and cultural innovation, on the research and the new generation trust allow it to have an open communication with anyone, with no creating "special" and connoting relations.
+Nonetheless, you have to be careful what space you give to this cooperation, in order to not become (or to be confused with) a simple hosting space for these NGOs' activities.
+The NGOs are usually based on a specific "political" vision and interest of people which connote and characterize their actions; a coworking space cannot be recognized as an organization which stands for for a specific interest or category: it needs to be "neutral" to survive in the market.
+To be focused on the topics of job, vocational training and skills development, on social and cultural innovation, on research and the new generation's trust allows it to have an open communication with anyone, without connoting and creating "special" relationship.
 To depend on only one client can be risky.